Quansight-Labs/free-threaded-compatibility/docs/contributing.md

 Typically, searching for "free-threading", "free-threaded", "GIL", "3.14t" and "cp314t" will allow you to find the relevant issue or PR if it exists.

-Note that python 3.13t exists, but we recommend focusing on python 3.14t+ and onward.
+Note that Python 3.13t exists, but we recommend focusing on Python 3.14t and onward.

-If there is no issue yet and you want to contribute support, opening an issue is usually a good next step (please check the projects contribution guidelines for details on how the maintainers want you to suggest a new feature).
+If there is no issue yet and you want to contribute support, opening an issue is usually a good next step (please check the project's contribution guidelines for details on how the maintainers want you to suggest a new feature).
 Here is example content for such an issue: